Bothire-Agent-Marketplace/omni-mcp/README.md

 - Admin app with testing utilities
 - Client bridge to generate configs for Cursor, Claude Desktop, and LM Studio

-Prerequisites (fresh macOS dev machine)
+Prerequisites

 - Node.js 20+ with Corepack (to use pnpm)
 - pnpm 10+
 - PostgreSQL 15+ (local) with a dev database
 - Google Chrome (for DevTools server)
-- Optional: ngrok or localtunnel for webhooks
+- Optional: ngrok or localtunnel for admin auth webhook

 Install prerequisites (macOS):